 Ashikita Benifūki Wakocha (芦北町べにふうき和紅茶) is a smooth Japanese black tea grown on Kajihara Tea Farm that is run to organic standards in Ashikita District of Kumamoto Prefecture.
 This tea is crafted from the unusual Benifūki cultivar plants, which results in a distinctive profile that is sweet and fruity.
 We source it directly from the grower, Mr Toshihiro Kajihara.
-The current batch is the second flush harvest from June 2020.
+The current batch is the first flush harvest from May 2021.

 While Kajihara tea garden mostly focuses on heritage native ‘zairai’ plants, they also have a number of various Japanese cultivars planted on their farm to further differentiate and extend their range of teas.
 This tea is made from the Benifūki (べにふうき) cultivar, also often written as Benifuuki in English.
 It resulted from cross-breeding of two cultivars in Japan in the 1960’s.
 The selected cultivars were MakuraCd86, a Camellia sinensis that originated from descendants of Darjeeling plants, and Benihomare that originated from descendants of Camellia assamica plants found in India and Sri Lanka.
 The actual Benifūki cultivar was registered in Japan only in 1993 but has become rather popular for production of Japanese Benifuki oolong and black teas.